-According to the Brookings Institution, about 85% of American commuters drive to work alone or in carpools.
+According to the Brookings Institution, about 85% of American commuters drove to work alone or in carpools as of 2016.
 That compares to 5.1% who use public transit, 2.7% who walk, and just 0.6% who bike.
 In larger cities, walking and transit get a much larger share of total commutes, but biking is still the laggard.
 And car commuting remains the overwhelming favorite, making up more than three-quarters of all trips even in major metro areas with long commute times.

 As an enthusiastic cyclist and proponent of eco- (and wallet-) friendly transit alternatives, I find these numbers disappointing.
 However, I’m also a realist.
 Due to low population density and dispersed employment in the exurban belts around major U.S. cities, commuting by bike just isn’t a viable option for millions of American workers.

-Fortunately, millions of workers live in large, dense cities, or smaller communities and suburbs close to work.
+Fortunately, millions of workers live in large, dense cities or smaller communities and suburbs close to work.
 If you’re one of them, biking to work on a regular basis may be a viable alternative to driving.
-If you own a car primarily to drive to work, becoming a regular bike commuter may enable you to ditch your car altogether and use public transit, ridesharing or carsharing services, or your bike for all your transportation needs.
+If you own a car primarily to drive to work, becoming a regular bike commuter may enable you to ditch your car altogether and use a combination of public transit, ridesharing or car-sharing services, and your bike for all your transportation needs.

 Commuting by Bike: Costs & Requirements

 Here’s what you may need before your first commute.
-If you invest in most or all of these items, you can expect to pay between $315 to upward of $5,000, depending on your brand and quality choices.
+If you invest in most or all of these items, you can expect to pay between $300 to more than $5,000, depending on your brand and quality choices.
 In many cases, the bike itself is the largest part of this investment.

 1. Sturdy Bike